rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> cg.isComparabilityGraph()
     True

-We have this way found an algorithm for computing a *transitively orientable* graph, close in the :ref:`bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` sense to the transitive part of a given bipolar-valued outranking digraph. *Partial Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
+We have thus found an algorithm for computing a *transitively orientable* graph, close in the :ref:`bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` sense to the transitive part of a given bipolar-valued outranking digraph. *Partial Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
 This interesting finding opens the way to a new design of first- or last-choice recommender algorithms avoiding the necessity to arbitrarily break up potential chordless outranking circuits.

 .. _Bachet-Choice-Recommender-Tutorial-label: